 Everything seems fine???
 Let’s put it in another way.

 - There are 35 million children from urban areas in India who don’t go to school.
-Remember we mentioned about children who stare???
-They fall in this category.
+Remember we mentioned children who stare???
+They fall into this category.

-- As per the survey, there are more than 80-90 million children who depend solely on scholarship and external financial sources or some takes debt.
+- As per the survey, there are more than 80-90 million children who depend solely on scholarship and external financial sources or some take debt.

 - In rural areas, education to female children has actually grown by 2% from last year but still, more than 25 million girls are financially poor to go to school.

 - A reporter recently tweeted an incident where he asked a little girl selling flowers, ‘You should be at school’.
 She replied, ‘No, I shall be at work so that my brother can go to School’… Devastating right??